ucsd-cse-spis-2017/practice-james-m/hwk01.md

 The syntax of a computer language is very important in understanding the types and effects of the errors that can be produced.
 Similar to the english language, computer language must be formed into the appropriate sytax, which is the word formation order, in order to make sense to the compiler or the interpreter.
+1. What is the most dangerous type of error?
+Errors that are not syntactical.
+2. What is the syntax of a computer language?
+3. What is the relevance of the Turing hypothesis?